-Current Students Newly Accepted Students November 1 2 weeks after Acknowledgement, Application & Resume Due - this confirms your acceptance intent to be in field for the upcoming academic year February 1 2 weeks after Specific to Advanced Year Students: Agency choices due for those acceptance who are choosing local placements April 1 2 weeks after Submission of Placement Materials.
-This may include additional acceptance paperwork requested by Coordinators.
-Specific to Employment Based Students: EB Application signed by Employer for Fall placements July 1 Overall responsiveness to Field Communications October 1 Specific to Employment Based Students: EB Application signed by Employer for Spring placements 90 days prior 90 days prior to the If your placement is not confirmed by this time, you may need to to the start of start of field consider delaying your start in field.
-A discussion with your Field field Coordinator will be required to determine.
+Current Students Newly Accepted Students November 1 2 weeks after acceptance Acknowledgement, Application & Resume Due - this confirms your intent to be in field for the upcoming academic year February 1 2 weeks after acceptance Specific to Advanced Year Students: Agency choices due for those who are choosing local placements April 1 2 weeks after acceptance Submission of Placement Materials.
+This may include additional paperwork requested by Coordinators.
+Specific to Employment Based Students: EB Application signed by Employer for Fall placements July 1 Overall responsiveness to Field Communications October 1 Specific to Employment Based Students: EB Application signed by Employer for Spring placements 90 days prior to the start of field 90 days prior to the start of field If your placement is not confirmed by this time, you may need to consider delaying your start in field.
+A discussion with your Field Coordinator will be required to determine.